imanesidki/minitalk_42cursus/README.md

 # minitalk_42cursus
-communication program in the form of a client and a server in C
+Communication program in the form of a client and a server in C